reidmit/node-sass-pug/README.md

 ```bash
 yarn run watch
 ```

+*NOTE: When you have added a new file, you will probably need to kill this process and restart it to pick up the new file.*

 5. When you're ready, run the following to produce a final set of compiled HTML and CSS files in the `dist` directory, with the CSS prefixed, optimized and minified: